Swimming Holes in Hawaii

 Frequently Asked Questions

-How many swimming holes are in HI?
+How many swimming holes are in Hawaii?

-Our directory lists 4 natural swimming destinations in HI, spanning 1 water type: Varies - see belows (4).
+Our directory lists 4 natural swimming destinations in Hawaii, spanning 1 water type: Varies - see belows (4).
 Of these, 0 (0%) are free to access and 4 require an entry fee or parking pass.

-HI's 4 listed swimming destinations include.
+Hawaii's 4 listed swimming destinations include.
 Notable water bodies include Varies - see below.

-Which swimming holes in HI are free?
+Which swimming holes in Hawaii are free?

-0 of the 4 swimming holes in HI (0%) are listed as free to access.
+0 of the 4 swimming holes in Hawaii (0%) are listed as free to access.
 The remaining 4 are in managed areas such as state parks or national forests that charge a day-use or parking fee — typically $5–$10 per vehicle.
 Always verify current fee information with the managing agency before your visit, as prices change.

-Based on the conditions reported across HI's listed sites, summer tends to offer the best swimming conditions — warm enough water with manageable crowds.
+Based on the conditions reported across Hawaii's listed sites, summer tends to offer the best swimming conditions — warm enough water with manageable crowds.
 Late spring is ideal for waterfall flows.
 Always check current weather and water conditions before heading out.

 Safety varies significantly by location.
-3 officially managed sites in HI typically have clearer access, signage, and in some cases lifeguard coverage — these are generally the best starting points for families.
+3 officially managed sites in Hawaii typically have clearer access, signage, and in some cases lifeguard coverage — these are generally the best starting points for families.
 Unofficial or backcountry swimming holes require more caution: always check water depth before letting children enter, watch for currents, and avoid swimming during or after heavy rain.
 Supervise children closely at all times.

-Most swimming holes in HI do not require advance permits, but some high-traffic locations within national forests and popular state parks have moved to timed-entry reservation systems, especially on summer weekends.
+Most swimming holes in Hawaii do not require advance permits, but some high-traffic locations within national forests and popular state parks have moved to timed-entry reservation systems, especially on summer weekends.
 4 sites charge a day-use or parking fee.
 Check the official website of the land management agency — US Forest Service (fs.usda.gov), BLM (blm.gov), or your state parks authority — for the most current access rules before your trip.